Definition of Set Point Theory

 Anyone who has ever tried dieting will know how hard it is to lose weight continuously.
 This is why!
 Known as plateaus, this is typically a sign that the body is attempting to fight to retain the weight it is.
 Some people have a high setting and some flat, that’s why some people have a small frame, medium and larger frame (big-boned).

 When you go below your body’s particular set point, both your metabolism and appetite adjust to try to return you to that set point.
 The metabolism will slow down to conserve energy.
 The body will start to sense a semi-starvation state and will attempt to use few calories it receives effectively.

 Ultimately when body fat is lost, the appetite of the person losing weight will increase.
 Many individuals who diet will also experience the urge to binge eat.
-This is because the body is asking for more food than is being provided to function well.
+This is because the body is asking for more food that is being provided to function well.

 For dieters, it’s important to accept the fact that the body needs to be at a particular weight to stop the dieting cycle.
-The more that someone tries to go below this set point range, the harder the body will fight to retain its natural weight.
+The more that someone tries to go below this set point weight range (it may be -5 lbs, -10 lbs, or maybe even -20 lbs), the harder the body will fight to retain its natural weight.

 A recent study by The New England Journal of Medicine, by the 95% of obese people who lose weight with a rigorous weight-loss program will regain the weight (or more) within two to five years.

-Weight Loss Surgery Changes Body Weight Set Point
+Weight Loss Surgery Changes Genetic Set Point

 Based on the Metabolic Set Point Theory of Homeostasis, the body has a tendency to maintain a particular weight range, and it adjusts the complex regulatory network accordingly.
 If your weight changes, the metabolism speeds up or slows down to compensate for that.

-Until recently, it was assumed that the restriction produced by weight loss surgery (Gastric Bypass, Gastric Sleeve Gastrectomy, and Lapband) is responsible for mechanically restricting the amount of food a patient can eat.
+Until recently, it was assumed that the restriction produced by weight loss surgery (Gastric Bypass, Vertical Sleeve Gastrectomy, and Lap-Band) is responsible for mechanically restricting the amount of food a patient can eat.